 Tristan Xavier Köster (b.
 1993) is a Los Angeles born composer currently living in Hamburg, Germany.
 Working with ensembles and musicians in predominantly acoustic settings, Tristan is inspired by the abstract emotive capabilities of music and its ability to be radically interpreted by performers and listeners alike.
 Searching to exhibit a new “colloquial” sound in the contemporary classical medium, Tristan thinks of himself as a musician constantly improvising and searching for an unheard, yet intuitive, way to approach an instrument or ensemble.

-Currently studying under Xiaoyong Chen, Tristan is earning his Master’s Degree with an emphasis in orchestral composition at the Hamburg Hochschule für Musik und Theater.
-Following private study under composer AJ McCaffrey, Tristan completed his BM in composition, summa cum laude, at the USC Thornton School of Music, naming Frank Ticheli, Stephen Hartke, and Donald Crockett as his most significant former mentors.
-Tristan has also been a visiting composer at the Shanghai Conservatory of Music under the supervision of Ye Gouhui, where he participated in the 2018 “Serialism in China” Theory Congress, recorded and studied the folk music of China’s Guangxi Provence, and participated in master classes at the 2015/2017 Shanghai New Music Weeks.
+Having mentored under composer Xiaoyong Chen since 2015, Tristan earned his Master of Music Degree with an emphasis in orchestral composition at the Hamburg Hochschule für Musik und Theater.
+Following private study under composer AJ McCaffrey, Tristan completed his BM in composition summa cum laude, at the USC Thornton School of Music, naming Frank Ticheli, Stephen Hartke, and Donald Crockett as his most significant former mentors.
+Tristan has also been a visiting composer at the Shanghai Conservatory of Music under the supervision of Ye Gouhui where he participated in the 2018 “Serialism in China” Theory Congress, recorded and studied the folk music of China’s Guangxi Provence (July 2017), and participated in master classes at the 2015/2017 Shanghai New Music Weeks.
 He has also participated in various master classes and colloquiums with composers Tristan Murial, Brian Hulse, Valerio Sannicandro, Dan Visconti, and others in various festivals around the world.
-He is married to Katie, lives in Eimsbüttel, and has two cats named “Olive” Messiaen and “Sophie” Gubaidulina.

 Photo Credits: Axel Koester Photography, 2012, 2015.